mpv-player/mpv/DOCS/man/input.rst

         shell script, and call that with ``run``.

 ``quit [<code>]``
     Exit the player.
-If an argument is given, it's used as process exit code.
+If an argument is given, it's used as the process' exit code.

 ``quit_watch_later [<code>]``
     Exit player, and store current playback position.
 Playing that file later